 There’s two parts to defining progress.
 The first is in planning the work and outlining a set of goals the work is supposed to achieve.
 If I told you to put out the trash, and pointed you to 3 full trash cans and a street with a signpost that said “put trash cans here”, it’d be clear to you what progress looked like.
 Even with complex work, the goal of a leader is the same: you want everyone to know how the world should be like when they’re done.
 Then they can compare what they’re doing today with the goal and make adjustments.
 This vision of completion can change, but everyone’s vision should change together (and it’s the leaders job to make that happen).
 If there is no vision, the first goal leaders set can be for everyone to contribute ideas for the vision.

 Much has been written about this process, often called goal setting, vision, project or release planning.
-Some techniques focus on flexibility and short term cycles (e.g. Agile and XP development for software), others on big long term plans (e.g. constructing stadiums or skyscrapers).
-There’s too much to go into in this essay: they’re all interesting models and if you want to know more let me know.
+Some techniques focus on flexibility and short term cycles (e.g. Agile development for software), others on big long term plans (e.g. constructing stadiums or skyscrapers).
+There is no one perfect method, and it’s wise to pick a method based on the project at hand.

 The second, but most often forgotten, part is the daily guidance of a team towards progress.
 It’s the leader’s job to continually reflect back to individuals how their work fits into the goals.
 In every meeting, discussion and e-mail the leader must reinforce, remind, cajole, and motivate people’s work towards whatever the collective goals are, flagging work that is questionable and activities that are unnecessary.
 The leader has the best perspective on the entire project and he must share that view as often as possible.
 He is in the best position to see when people are going the wrong way, or worse, disrupting other’s progress towards the goals.
 And if he communicates what he sees clearly enough, even if he doesn’t have all the answers, other people will ingest and apply that view themselves, adjusting their work to maximize progress.